Archives

 • International Journal of Interreligious and Intercultural Studies

-Vol 4 No 2 (2021)
+Vol. 4 No. 2 (2021)

 This is the seventh edition of the International Journal on Interreligious and Intercultural Studies (IJIIS).
 This means that IJIIS will enter its fourth year of publication in 2022.
 While the Covid-19 pandemic rages on with the emergence of new variants such as the Omicron, academic journals should continue to flourish, despite the obvious challenges faced by scholars,professors and researchers, given the social and travel restrictions worldwide.